 Spring/Summer Ceremony Details for Graduates

-The University of Wisconsin-Green Bay's Spring/Summer Commencement ceremony will be held Saturday, May 16, 2015 at 11:30 a.m. at the Kress Events Center (click here for directions and locate building #17).
-The Commencement ceremony is approximately 2 1/2 hours in length.
+The University of Wisconsin-Green Bay's Spring/Summer Commencement ceremony will be held Saturday, May 13, 2017 at 11:30 a.m. at the Kress Events Center (click here for directions and locate building #17).
+The Commencement ceremony is approximately 2 hours in length.
 If you expect to earn your degree in May or August, this is the ceremony you should participate in.
 If you expect to earn your degree in December or January, you should participate in the fall/winter ceremony.
-Rare exceptions must be approved by Dan McCollum, Assistant Vice Chancellor for Academic Affairs and Commencement Coordinator via email at email@example.com.
+Rare exceptions must be approved by the Associate Provost/Commencement Coordinator, Clifton Ganyard, via email at email@example.com.

 Although we can’t guarantee tickets for all of your guests, we do encourage their attendance.
-Unfortunately, not all graduates use all of the tickets they order.
-Please have guests without tickets see an usher for possible available seats the day of the ceremony.
-Also, the entire ceremony will be running on closed-circuit monitors in the Special Events Room (near the building's south entrance) for guests without tickets, and there will be limited seating there.
-We do want your family and friends to be able to see you graduate, so please keep these options in mind.
+The ceremony will be running on closed-circuit monitors in the Special Events Room (near the building's south entrance) for guests without tickets, and there will be limited seating there.
+This room will be available at approximately 11:20.
+The ceremony will also be live streamed on the campus website, so please keep these options in mind.

 Handicapped parking is available in the Kress Events Center parking lot, and wheelchair accessible seating is available.
 An usher will seat your guest(s) in the designated area upon arrival.
 Click here for more information regarding seating for special needs guests.